bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

     Notice how the parenthesis disappear.
 4. Workon

-    Open up the command prompt and type ‘workon HelloWold’ to activate the environment and move into your root project folder
+    Open up the command prompt and type ‘workon HelloWold' to activate the environment and move into your root project folder

     ```
     workon HelloWold